-New figures released by the Finance & Leasing Association (FLA) show that consumer finance new business fell in September 2023 by 3% compared with the same month in 2022.
-In the nine months to September 2023, new business also remained 3% lower than in the same period in 2022.
+New figures released by the Finance & Leasing Association (FLA) show that consumer finance new business fell in March 2024 by 4% compared with the same month in 2023.
+In Q1 2024 as a whole, new business in this market was at a similar level to Q1 2023.

 Commenting on the figures, Geraldine Kilkelly, Director of Research and Chief Economist at the FLA, said: